FranJNaranjo/CRUMB-ROS-SARSA/README.md

 # CRUMB-ROS-SARSA
-C++ code to implement the SARSA algorithm of reinforcement learning in a CRUMB' simulation.
+C++ code to implement the SARSA algorithm of reinforcement learning in a CRUMB's ROS simulation.